restatedev/documentation/docs/services/deployment/kubernetes.md

 ## Knative

 Restate supports Knative services.
 Knative allows scaling to zero when there are no in-flight invocations and automatically configures an L7 load balancer.
-There are no special requirements to deploy a service endpoint container with Knative:
+There are no special requirements to deploy a service deployment container with Knative:

 ```shell
 $ kn service create service-name --port h2c:9080 --image path.to/yourrepo:yourtag